arangodb/spring-boot-starter/demo/README.md

 next5.forEach(System.out::println);
 ```

-Because we used the coordinates of Winterfell, the distance in the output of Winterfell is `0`.
+Because you use the coordinates of Winterfell, the distance in the output to
+Winterfell is `0`.

 ```
 ## Find the first 5 locations near 'Winterfell'